 Church Design: How has the pandemic changed the role of a church tech?

-Walker: With COVID, there are very few churches doing large gatherings in person.
+Walker: [During] COVID, there [were] very few churches doing large gatherings in person.
 So the whole focus has turned to having an online presence and online experience for people that are too afraid to go to service or just can’t.
 So, we’ve seen a complete shift in the church model where online is their audience.
 We’ve just been selling and building systems for camera systems and online audio broadcast systems.
-It’s really just been pure broadcast streaming ever since the coronavirus hit.
+It’s really been pure broadcast streaming ever since the coronavirus hit.

 "There were a ton of churches whose web presence was pretty small before COVID, and [they] didn’t do much with streaming, so they came to us asking what they could do." <Ben Graham

-Church Design: With all of the streaming churches are doing now, what sort of challenges does that create?
+Church Design: With all of the streaming churches suddenly began doing around 2020, what sorts of challenges did that create?

 "People needed to understand that you can’t just flip a switch and have it look like something on ESPN." <Ben Graham